zld3002/c0lang/cc0/README.txt

 Requirements for building a binary distribution
 - cc0 : you need Xcode.
-Get it from your MacOS X install disk or download from the Apple Developers website.
+Get it from your MacOS X install disk or download from the Apple Developers website / the Mac App Store.
 - coin : you need gmp.
 First download and install MacPorts, then do "sudo /opt/local/bin/port install gmp"
 - c0-mode : for editing C0 code with Acquamacs or Emacs